hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-index.md

 <!-- From Helion-CSP-Edition.pptx  https://wiki.hpcloud.net/download/attachments/32052622/Helion-CSP-Edition.pptx?version=1&modificationDate=1426628637000&api=v2 -->

-Helion CSP is HP’s Cloud Management SW for NFV Cloud in a Telco network environment
+Helion CSP is HP's Cloud Management SW for NFV Cloud in a Telco network environment

 Helion CSP is based on HP Helion Openstack EE but with significantly enhanced and optimized functionality, availability, scale and  performance to meet the needs of NFV Cloud deployments